*This post may contain affiliate links. Please see my disclosure for more details!*

 Instructions

-• Add your butter and sugars to a bowl and beat till creamy - I use my stand mixer with the beater attachment!
+• Add the butter and sugars to a bowl and beat until creamy

-• Add in your egg, and beat again.
-If using the vanilla and cinnamon, add it in now!
+• Add in the egg, and beat again.
+If using the vanilla and cinnamon, add it in now

-• Add in the plain flour, oats, baking powder, bicarbonate of soda, and salt and beat till a cookie dough is formed!
+• Add in the plain flour, oats, baking powder, bicarbonate of soda, and salt and beat until a cookie dough is formed

-• Add in your raisins and beat till they're distributed well!
+• Add in the raisins and beat until they're distributed well

-• Weigh your cookies out into ten cookie dough balls - they're about 85g each!
+• Weigh the cookies out into ten cookie dough balls - they're about 85g each!
 (Or you can do them smaller at about 60g, or even bigger at 120g)

-• Take your cookies out of the freezer/fridge and put onto a lined baking tray.
-I put five cookies per tray!
-If you want your cookies slightly flatter, squish them down slightly!
+• Take the cookies out of the freezer/fridge and put onto a lined baking tray.
+I put five cookies per tray

 • Bake the cookies in the oven for 10-12 minutes.